 - Compactness: Increase in number/share (%) of land of approved projects within TOD overlay areas; increase in average density achieved from new projects approved within TOD overlay areas. - Mixed-use character: Balance (%) of residential and non-residential uses. - Increase in the share of households that gain access to transit, jobs, retail and/or services within walking or rolling distance. - Decrease in the share of residents who drive alone to work in a single-occupancy vehicle. - Interconnectivity with other land uses through bicycle and pedestrian friendly mobility networks.

-~~Within one year of effective date of the 2016 Comprehensive Plan update (Ordinance No. 1399), the City shall~~ Continue to implement applicable strategies from the 2005 Transit Oriented District Master Plan and 2013 Downtown and Major Corridors Master Plan and the 2018 North Miami Mobility Hub & TOD Strategic Plan and provide incentives for achieving transit-oriented development along designated corridors.
-Possible strategy considerations Incentives may include but shall not be limited to: the dedication of easements to provide for adequate sidewalk width and the placement of bus shelters to promote mass transit; and, a pedestrian priority zone ordinance that conforms TOD areas with greater attention to pedestrian and bicycle users through a more walkable built environment.
-Safe, comfortable pedestrian movement and access to and from major transit routes shall be a priority along all major corridors and within the Mixed Use, Commercial, and Central Business District designations.
+Policy 1.3.1 Continue to implement applicable strategies from the 2013 Downtown and Major Corridors Master Plan and the 2018 North Miami Mobility Hub & TOD Strategic Plan and provide incentives for achieving transit-oriented development along designated corridors.
+Incentives may include but shall not be limited to: the dedication of easements to provide for adequate sidewalk width and the placement of bus shelters to promote mass transit; and, a pedestrian priority zone ordinance that conforms TOD areas with greater attention to pedestrian and bicycle users through a more walkable built environment.
+Safe, comfortable pedestrian movement and access to and from major transit routes shall be a priority.

-~~By September 2017, the City shall commence preparation of Prepare a complete streets plan that utilizes the Smart Growth America's Model Resolution and planning framework and implementation strategy building on FDOT's Complete Streets Implementation Plan and Miami-Dade County's Transportation Planning Organization's (TPO) Complete Streets Design Guidelines for primary and secondary arterials in and around residential and commercial areas, to offer inclusive, continuous and active multimodal transportation options to residents and visitors.~~

-~~The City shall~~ Continue to take active measures to discourage the overhead placement of major transmission lines and commence a feasibility study for the burying of major transmission lines along the City's major roadway corridors and within Transit-Oriented Overlays.

-~~The City shall~~ perform a map amendment to create a transit center overlay for the NE 125th Street Tri-Rail Coastal Link Station as well as other TOD designation within one year of effective date of the 2016 Comprehensive Plan update (Ordinance

-No. 1399).
-These Continue to study and promote the City's TOD districts will be served by existing or planned transit service and shall be as opportunities for compact, moderate to high density developments, of mixed-use character, interconnected with other land uses such as recreation and open space, bicycle and pedestrian friendly, and designed to support frequent transit service operating through, collectively or separately, rail or bus systems on dedicated facilities or available roadway connections.

-The City or Work together with the CRA shall to evaluate and take advantage of opportunities for land assembly activities, including possible aggregation of land along downtown corridors and increase the depth to provide parcels of sufficient size and depth to allow for redevelopment compatible with the land use policies of this comprehensive plan.

-The City shall eContinue façade and streetscape enhancements within the Planned Corridor Development (PCD) Overlay and extending into the surrounding transit supportive areas where possible, should.
-Improvements shall be designed as "complete streets" that are highly interconnected, multi-modal, and with a strong emphasis on street-level design, and superior transit and bicycle access, and pedestrian quality.
+2035-2045 Comprehensive Plan Future Land Use Element along all major corridors and within the Mixed Use, Commercial, and Central Business District designations.
+Policy 1.3.2 Prepare a complete streets plan and implementation strategy building on FDOT's Complete Streets Implementation Plan and Miami-Dade County's Transportation Planning Organization's (TPO) Complete Streets Design Guidelines for primary and secondary arterials in and around residential and commercial areas, to offer inclusive, continuous and active multimodal transportation options to residents and visitors.
+Policy 1.3.3 Continue to take active measures to discourage the overhead placement of major transmission lines and commence a feasibility study for the burying of major transmission lines along the City's major roadway corridors and within Transit-Oriented Overlays.
+Policy 1.3.4 Continue to study and promote the City's TOD districts as opportunities for compact, moderate to high density developments, of mixed-use character, interconnected with other land uses such as recreation and open space, bicycle and pedestrian friendly, and designed to support frequent transit service operating through, collectively or separately, rail or bus systems on dedicated facilities or available roadway connections.
+Policy 1.3.5 Work together with the CRA to evaluate and take advantage of opportunities for land assembly, including possible aggregation of land along downtown corridors to provide parcels of sufficient size and depth to allow for redevelopment compatible with the land use policies of this comprehensive plan.
+Policy 1.3.6 Continue façade and streetscape enhancements within the Planned Corridor Development (PCD) Overlay and surrounding transit supportive areas where possible.
+Improvements shall be designed as "complete streets" that are highly interconnected, multi-modal, and with a strong emphasis on street-level design, superior transit and bicycle access, and pedestrian quality.
+Policy 1.3.7 Design the street network within TOD areas, and extending into the surrounding transit supportive areas, where possible, as "complete streets" that are highly interconnected, multi-modal, and with a strong emphasis on street-level design, superior transit and bicycle access, and pedestrian quality.

-The City shall use a high degree of public participation and urban design expertise, and create a vision or master plan for the Transit Center Overlay to provide for transit oriented development and redevelopment around the FEC station.
-North Miami may conduct workshops, charrettes, or other appropriate public input formats to help achieve consensus regarding the TOD station area vision.
-The Vision Plan shall include:

-1. Graphic illustrations of intended physical character of area.
-2. Expected transit mode and anticipated ridership.
-3. Existing physical conditions.
-4. Identify all major employers, residential developments, institutional/education uses, entertainment destinations, and other potential generators of concentrated ridership for the transit system.
-5. Potential for intensification and diversity of land uses around the station, including the creation of a bayfront park.
-6. Any phasing of public investments that would aid in an orderly transformation toward transit oriented development.
-7. Identification of park-and-ride facilities that are proximate to the transit stop that do not interfere with transit oriented development around the station.
-8. Market analysis and potential aggregated development program illustrating a preferred mix of uses to assist in the evaluation of individual TOD projects within the station area.

-9. Provide enough detail to serve as a basis for rezoning the station area into a form-based zoning district of varying intensities.

-~~Design the street network within TOD areas, and extending into the surrounding transit supportive areas, where possible, should be designed as "complete streets" that are highly interconnected, multi-modal, and with a strong emphasis on street-level design, and superior transit and bicycle access, and pedestrian quality.~~